Program and Careers

 The Major in Philosophy requires 57 units.
 So graduation with a degree in philosophy requires a total of 180 units: 82 units in general education courses, 57 units in philosophy major classes, and 41 units in free electives.
-Elective units may contribute to courses in philosophy, a minor, or even to a second major.
-Official requirements are spelled out in the Catalog.
-For further information, contact the department office (909) 537-5869.
-To assist you in planning your schedule, please see a faculty advisor, along with the graduation roadmaps and other advising documents.
+These elective units may contribute to further courses in philosophy, a minor, or even to a second major.
+See philosophy advising for additional and detailed information.
+See also Handout on the Philosophy Major.

 The Minor in Philosophical Logic provides an opportunity to learn logic at a level rare in undergraduate institutions in the United States.
 The logical material is foundational to disciplines as diverse as philosophy, mathematics and computer science.
 The logic minor consists of 24 units including Phil 200, Phil 300 and an additional four courses to push beyond that required of CSUSB Philosophy majors.
-Here's a handout to describe the minor and logic offerings in greater detail.
+Handout on the Minor in Philosophical Logic.

 The Law and Philosophy Minor enables students to examine what makes law valid and the extent to which its claims on us are legitimate -- while at the same time developing skills necessary for succeeding in law school and becoming a well-rounded lawyer.
 The minor requires 28 units, 12 units of core requirements and 16 units of electives.
-Here is a handout on the Law and Philosophy Minor.
+Handout on the Law and Philosophy Minor.

 The Minor in Philosophy, Policy, and Economics is an interdisciplinary minor between Philosophy, Economics and Political Science.
 Oxford University made famous a program in Philosophy, Politics, and Economics – an interdisciplinary approach to understanding real-world problems that requires students to grasp the politics and economics of potential solutions, and to reflect upon their normative merits; this program has been replicated at universities across the US and now is available at CSUSB.
 The minor requres 24-36 units divided among Philosophy, Economics and Political Science.

-- Philosophy majors do well on the Law School Admissions Test.Data from 2015-16 Law School Admission Council, Applicants by Major
+Philosophy majors do well on the Law School Admissions Test.Data from 2015-16 Law School Admission Council, Applicants by Major